Credit Card Scams To Watch Out For in 2020

 Imagine logging in to your online banking account to check if your credit card payment is already reflected in your profile.
 You are looking forward to affirming yourself for being a responsible adult and paying your bills on time.
 To your surprise, instead of seeing a zero in your total amount due, the page says you have reached your credit limit.
 Scrolling further down, the page reveals a long list of transactions you don’t even remember availing.

 You probably would turn red in rage, head straight to the bank and ask for an explanation.
 This is what credit card owners might have felt in 2016 when around 80,000 fraudulent credit card transactions have been recorded yet not reported to the police.
-A bank executive disclosed that approximately P507 million were lost in the said transactions on that year.
+A bank executive disclosed that approximately P507 million were lost in the said transactions that year.

 If you own a credit card or plan to take hold of one, do not fear.
 The Bangko Sentral ng Pilipinas (BSP) issued a guide for credit card owners to avoid being victims of such scams.